rmorse/babel-plugin-jsx-template-vars/README.md

 ],
 ```

-### Define which props will be template props
+### Define which variables in the component will be template variables.

-Add a `templateVars` property to your components so we know which props need to be replaced with template tags, format is an array of strings:
+First, add a `templateVars` property to your component to specificy which should be replaced template tags.

+Format is an array, of strings (or arrays with additional config):

 ```jsx
 const Person = ( { name, favoriteColor } ) => {